Skskendkks/PUCTF25/README.md

 ![/img/image%203.png](/image/image%203.png)

-The full form is Rua Alegre Stree
+The full form is Rua Alegre Street

 The geolocation can be found in the Google Maps URL.